Getting to Zero

 What it is.

-“Getting to Zero” is the San Diego Animal Welfare Coalition’s commitment to reaching zero euthanasia of healthy or treatable* animals in our community.
-Previously, treatable animals were at risk of euthanasia in shelters due to sheer numbers and limited resources.
+“Getting to Zero” is the San Diego Animal Welfare Coalition’s commitment to reaching zero euthanasia of healthy or treatable* shelter animals in our community.
+Previously, treatable shelter animals were at risk of euthanasia in shelters due to sheer numbers and limited resources.

 With more than 45,000 homeless animals flooding San Diego shelters each year, shelter facilities are constantly full to capacity and their resources are stretched incredibly thin.
 As such, we do everything they can to help the healthy and treatable animals in our care.
 But the reality is, we can’t do it all.
 And we can’t do it alone.
 No shelter can.
 It takes collaboration in its strongest form to create the safety net needed to care for so many sick and injured animals.

 And that’s what “Getting to Zero” is – a partnership between eight local animal shelters**to prevent healthy or treatable animals from being euthanized in San Diego County.
 This is truly a milestone for San Diego because it’s the first time in our region’s history that no healthy or treatable animal is at risk for being unnecessarily euthanized.
 Together, we’re on our way to making San Diego one of the pet-safest communities in the nation.
 And that’s something we should all be proud of.

 How it works.